oruga-ui/theme-oruga/README.md

 ### Customization (SASS/SCSS)

-For customasing any SASS variables you have to set them pefore the SCSS Import.
+In order to customize any SASS variables, you have to set them before the SCSS Import.

 ```scss